AbbasGas/english-verbs/README.md

 # english-verbs
-A play to learn english verbs
+A game to learn english verbs